prince-hope1975/blockchain-battleship/Tutorail.md

 }
 ```

-The frontend's structure is fairly complex so you'll have to properly go through the repository to get the pieces together.
+The front-end structure is fairly complex so you'll have to properly go through the repository to get the pieces together.

 ## Discussion

-Congrats for finishing this tutorial.
-You implemented the gold rush game that runs on the blockchain yourself.
+Congrats on finishing this tutorial.
+You implemented the battleship game that runs on the blockchain yourself.

 If you found this tutorial rewarding please let us know on [the Discord Community](https://discord.gg/AZsgcXu).